firefly-iii/docs/new-docs/faq/self_hosted.md

 1. `Syntax error, unexpected )`
 2. `syntax error, unexpected 'string' (T_STRING), expecting function (T_FUNCTION) or const (T_CONST)`

-You can verify which version of PHP your web server is using by making a file called `phpinfo.php` and accessing it through your webserver:
+You can verify which version of PHP your web server is using by making a file called `phpinfo.php` and browsing to it through your webserver:

 ```php
 <?php